m101yosef/m101yosef/README.md

 --- --- --- --- --- --- --- --- --- --- ---

-# What do I do?

-1. **Identify user needs** by analysing usage data, feedback surveys, NPS scores etc.

-2. **Validating assumptions and test hypotheses** through A/B testing, user research etc.

-3. **Performing exploratory data analysis** to uncover trends, patterns, and insights from product data.

-4. **Building machine learning models** (in some cases) to power personalization, prediction, ranking etc.

-The end result is leveraging data to build products users love and businesses value.
-That's the magic a data scientist brings!

----

 PS.
 If you're interesting in working with me, [send me a message on LinkedIn](https://linkedin.com/in/mohamedyosef101)